-- 21 (Department of Agriculture Australian Government, 2019, p.
-4) - 22 (ACCC Australian Competition and Consumer Commission, 2019)
+$^{\rm 21}$ Department of Agriculture - Australian Government, 2019, p.
+4

+&lt;sup>22 ACCC - Australian Competition and Consumer Commission, 2019

-RAMJO Recommendation 1 - Water Market
+RAMJO Recommendation: 1 - Water Market

-RAMJO recommends a comprehensive review of the water market, which could include (but not be limited to): ownership, water security, capturing true costs of water transfers, telemetric reporting, and floodplain harvesting.
+RAMJO recommends a comprehensive review of the water market, which could include (but it not be limited to): ownership, water security, capturing true costs of water transfers, telemetric reporting, and floodplain harvesting.
 Regulatory reform across multiple areas is necessary to ensure a nation-wide plan goes hand in hand with an efficient water market.

-The RAMJO Water Sub-Committee has considered the following concepts and options which might address key elements of the Water Market that are sub-optimal as they relate to our communities and industries.
+The RAMJO Water Sub-Committee have considered the following concepts and options which might address key elements of the Water Market that are sub-optimal as they relate to our communities and industries.